pasabanov/riju/doc/selfhosting.md

 Enter your domain name on CloudFlare and go through the setup and DNS verification.
 Update the nameserver settings on Namecheap's side, and enable all the fun CloudFlare options you'd like.

-## Set up analytics (optional)

-Sign up for Fathom Analytics, enter your domain name, and get a tag for embedding.
-Set this as `ANALYTICS_TAG` in your `.env` file (use single quoting, as Makefile handling of quotes is a bit nonstandard), and build and roll out a new web AMI.

 ## Set up monitoring (optional)